stoneatom/stonedb/Docs/00-about-stonedb/architecture.md

 The rough set theory can be used for classification to discover structural relationships within imprecise or noisy data.
 Based on this theory, Data Packs can be classified into the following three categories:

-- Irrelevant Data Packs: with no data elements relevant for further execution
+- Irrelevant Data Packs: without data elements relevant for further execution
 - Relevant Data Packs: with all data elements relevant for further execution
 :::info
-When a query is being processed, the relevant Data Packs are compressed only when the result set of a query cannot be obtained through the Data Pack Nodes.
+When a query is being processed, the relevant Data Packs are decompressed only when the result set of a query cannot be obtained through the Data Pack Nodes.
 :::

 - Suspect Data Packs: with some data elements relevant for further execution